-Next, you see Page Authority Ranking, Your DA (Domain Authority Ranking), and your Spam Score.
+Next, you see Page Authority Ranking, the number of links to your post, your MozBar Domain Authority Ranking, and your Spam Score.

 People who pay for Moz get to see the Spam Score.
 This could determine your DA.
 However, when you use the MozBar, you get to see your Spam Score for free.

-Helpful Feature: You can decide if you want the bar at the top or bottom of your screen.
+MozBar Location: You can decide if you want the SEO bar at the top or bottom of your screen.
 The bar moves with just a click of a button.

 MozBar Alternative: If you don’t want to add the MozBar as a Chrome extension, sign in to Moz’s Link Explorer.
 When you use the Link Explorer, you only get 10 free queries a month.
 When you use the MozBar, your queries are unlimited.

-How to use MozBar to Find Search Words to Drive Traffic to Your Blog
+How to use MozBar to Find Search Words to Drive Blog Traffic